AP® WORLD HISTORY: MODERN

 - Section I, Part A: 55 multiple-choice questions, 55 minutes, 40% of total score

 - Section I, Part B: 3 short-answer questions, 40 minutes, 20% of total score

 - Section II, Part A: 1 document-based question, 25% of total score

 - Section II, Part B: 1 long-essay question, 15% of total score

 How do I do well on the AP World History exam?

 Completing practice questions is an important part of studying for the AP World History exam.
 In addition, applying strategies for each question type can help you maximize your score.
-The 2020 AP World History exam will have a single modified document-based question (DBQ).

 - Move quickly but thoroughly through the exam.
 Don’t linger on any one question for more than approximately 30 seconds